-For employees covered by RRTA tax, you also must report the Tier 1 and Tier 2 taxes withheld in box 14 of Form W-2.
-Label them "Tier 1 tax" and "Tier 2 tax."
-Boxes 3, 4, 5, 6, and 7 apply only to covered social security and Medicare employees and are not to be used to report railroad retirement wages and taxes.
+For employees covered by RRTA tax, you also must report the Tier I and Tier II taxes withheld in box 14 of Form W-2.
+Label them "Tier I tax" and "Tier II tax."
+Boxes 3, 4, 5,

+6, and 7 apply only to covered social security and Medicare employees and are not to be used to report railroad retirement wages and taxes.
 On the Form W-3 used to transmit these Forms W-2, check the "CT-1" box in box b.

 Repayments.
 If an employee repays you for wages received in error, do not offset the repayments against current year's wages unless the repayments are for amounts received in error in the current year.
-Repayments made in the current year, but related to a prior year or years, require special tax treatment by employees, in some cases.
+Repayments made in the current year, but related to a prior year or years, must be repaid in gross, not net, and require special tax treatment by employees in some cases.
 You may advise the employee of the total repayments made during the current year and the amount (if any) related to prior years.
-This information will help the employee account for such repayments on his or her Federal income tax return.
+This information will help the employee account for such repayments on his or her federal income tax return.

 If the repayment was for a prior year, you must file Form W-2c with the SSA to correct only social security and Medicare wages and taxes.
 Do not correct "Wages" in box 1 on Form W-2c for the amount paid in error.
-See section 13 of Circular E (or section 9 of Circular A, Agricultural Employers Tax Guide (Pub.
-51)), for information on reporting adjustments to Form 941 (or 943).
+For information on reporting adjustments to Form 941 or Form 943, see section 13 of Pub.
+15 (Circular E) or section 9 of Pub.
+51 (Circular A).

-Tell your employee that the wages paid in error in a prior year remain taxable to the employee for that year.
+Tell your employee that the wages paid in error in a prior year remain taxable to him or her for that year.
 This is because the employee received and had use of those funds during that year.
 The employee is not entitled to file an amended return (Form 1040X) to recover the income tax on these wages.
-Instead, the employee is entitled to a deduction (or a credit, in some cases) for the repaid wages on his or her Form 1040 for the year of repayment.
+Instead, the employee is entitled to a deduction (or a credit, in some cases) for the repaid wages on his or her Form 1040 for the year of

 Scholarship and fellowship grants.
 Give a Form W-2 to each recipient of a scholarship or fellowship grant only if you are reporting amounts includible in income under section 117(c) (relating to payments for teaching, research, or other services required as a condition for receiving the qualified scholarship).
-(See also Pub.
+Also see Pub.
 15-A and Pub.
-520, Scholarships and Fellowships.)
-Such amounts are subject to income tax withholding.
+970. These payments are subject to income tax withholding.
 However, their taxability for social security and Medicare taxes depends on the nature of the employment and the status of the organization.
-See Students in section 15 of Circular E.
+See Students in section 15 of Pub.
+15 (Circular E).

 Sick pay.
-If you had employees who received sick pay in 2002 from an insurance company or other third-party payer and the third party notified you of the amount of sick pay involved, you may be required to report the information on the employees Forms W-2.
+If you had employees who received sick pay in 2005 from an insurance company or other third-party payer and the third party notified you of the amount of sick pay involved, you may be required to report the information on the employees' Forms W-2.
 If the insurance company or other third-party payer did not notify you in a timely manner about the sick pay payments, it must prepare Forms W-2 and W-3 for your employees showing the sick pay.
-See Sick Pay Reporting in section 6 of Pub.
-15-A for specific reporting instructions.
+For specific reporting instructions, see Sick Pay Reporting in section 6 of Pub.
+15-A.